Four top final states with NLO accuracy in perturbative QCD: 3 lepton channel: Integrated fiducial cross sections

 We start with the LO and NLO integrated fiducial cross-section results for the $pp \to t\bar{t} t \bar{t}+X$ process in the 3$\ell$ decay channel at the LHC Run III with $\sqrt{s} = 13.6 \; \rm TeV$.
 Our default setup utilizes the MSHT20 PDF set as well as the expanded NWA version already described in detail in Ref. \cite{Dimitrakopoulos:2024qib}.
 In this approach, the decay width of the top quark is treated as a perturbative parameter everywhere in the calculation.
 Thus, a proper expansion in the strong coupling is employed.
 We will henceforth refer to this approach as $\sigma^{\rm NLO}_{\rm exp}$ or simply $\sigma^{\rm NLO}$.
 In Table \ref{tab:lo_nlo} the LO and NLO results with $|M_{jj}-m_W| < 25$ GeV are given.
 Our (N)LO cross sections are provided for (N)LO MSHT20, NNPDF3.1 and CT18 PDF sets and two different scale settings, along with their scale and PDF uncertainties.
 In the last column, the corresponding $\mathcal{K}$ factors are depicted.

 We can clearly see that the LO results provide only a rough estimate of the cross section due to the large scale uncertainties that are of the order of $70\%$ for both scale choices.
 However, the situation improves considerably at the NLO level, where these uncertainties decrease to about $20\%$ for both scale settings.
 In addition, the NLO cross sections obtained with $\mu_0=2m_t$ and $\mu_0=E_T/4$ differ by about $6\%$, which is well within their corresponding theoretical uncertainties.
 We can also observe that although at LO the central values for the cross section vary significantly for the three PDF sets, there is a high level of agreement among the results at NLO in QCD.
+Indeed, the differences among the three LO results are of the order of $20\%$, while at NLO in QCD they are reduced to $1\%$ only.
+A similar pattern has already been observed for this process in the $4\ell$ decay channel.
+The reasons for this are the large differences in the LO and NLO gluon PDFs at small $x$ and the different experimental data used in the global PDF analyses for these two cases, see Ref. \cite{Dimitrakopoulos:2024qib} for more details.
 The PDF uncertainties are independent of the scale setting and are of the order of $4\%$ for MSHT20, $6\%$ for CT18 while for NNPDF3.1 they account for only $2\%$.
 Finally, the $\mathcal{K}$-factors are slightly smaller when the dynamical scale setting is employed.
 However, the size of the $\mathcal{K}$-factors highly depends on the PDF set under consideration.
 Consequently, higher-order QCD effects are in the range of $8\%-37\%$.
 This large range, discussed in detail in our previous work on the $4\ell$ decay channel, is primarily due to the substantial differences in LO cross sections.

 In the next step, we examine the dependence of the results on the $Q_{cut}$ cut applied to the two light jets in the final state

 As mentioned in Section \ref{sec:setup}, we expect a high sensitivity of the ${\cal K}$-factor to the choice of $Q_{cut}$, indicating the need for a closer examination of this issue.
 This dependence is illustrated in Figure \ref{fig:Qcut}.
 The top panels display the integrated (fiducial) cross section as a function of $Q_{cut}$ at LO and NLO QCD for $\mu_R=\mu_F=\mu_0 = 2m_t$ and $\mu_R=\mu_F=\mu_0 = E_T/4$.
 The lower panels display the ${\cal K}$-factors together with their uncertainty bands and the relative scale uncertainties of the LO cross sections.